 Ingredients for Baked Lamb Chops

-- Lamb Chops: I use lamb loin chops for this recipe, but rib chops also work well.
-Look for fresh chops with a pinkish-red color and good marbling, cut to an even 1 to 1 1/2-inch thickness for the best results.
+- Lamb Chops: I love to use lamb loin chops here, but rib chops work too.
+Either way, look for fresh chops with a pinkish-red color and good marbling, cut to an even 1 to 1 1/2-inch thickness.

 - Herbes de Provence: I love this blend of thyme, rosemary, oregano, and a hint of lavender (lavender wasn’t in the original French version, but is in most American versions).
-The quality and freshness of the blend make a real difference, so make sure the herbs are still fragrant when you open the jar.
+Make sure the herbs are still fragrant when you open the jar.

-- Fresh Garlic: For the best, most pungent flavor, choose firm, heavy bulbs with no green sprouts.
+- Fresh Garlic: Choose a firm, heavy bulb of garlic with tight skin and no green sprouts.

 Choosing Your Chop: Loin vs. Rib